By Kristen Frisa

 “The other thing that we believe is important is a whistleblower program.
 It’s one of the strongest preventative controls,” Mocherniak says.

-There are companies out there that can help vet out potential partners, candidates for acquisition, and suppliers a company is considering using.
+There are companies out there where to buy ambien in Canada that can help vet out potential partners, candidates for acquisition, and suppliers a company is considering using.
 Grant Thornton, for one, can advise on risk management, transaction decisions, and establish accounting standards.

 i20 Research is a new Toronto business that aims to help clients identify and manage risk, avoid fraud, and help them through litigation.
 Founder Bruce Livesey says his company can provide information based on research from investigative journalists, forensic accountants, lawyers, and asset appraisers, who turn over all the rocks and present the full story of a business’ history.